alunodoisgte/prep/admission/README.md

 ## [⏫ No Admission or Registration Fee](#)

-Unlike other programs there is no fee for the initial audit and any enrollment or registration, only the cost of the course.
+Unlike other programs there is no fee for the initial audit and any enrollment or registration, only the cost of the course, any late fees, and any subsequent admission exam attempts.

 > ⛔ However, there *is* a $50 fee for ***late*** registration every
 > semester.
 This is waved for first-time students entering at